am-work/terra-homework/README.md

 ## Troubleshooting / Hints
 - You'll notice that `scripts/library.js` has several wallet addresses that aren't synced up with `keys.terrain.js`.
 Make sure that you go into `scripts/library.js` and copy anything you added to `keys.terrain.js` until this process is automated
 - If you try updating your contract's `instantiateMsg` like total supply and initial balances but don't see them updated, this is by design.
 If you want to change the minter, total supply, etc. you'll have to publish a new contract with the same info
-- If yoiu're getting `Error: the lock file /code/Cargo.lock needs to be updated but --locked was passed to prevent this`, run `mv Cargo.toml Cargo.toml.bak` and that error should go away
+- If you're getting `Error: the lock file /code/Cargo.lock needs to be updated but --locked was passed to prevent this`, run `mv Cargo.toml Cargo.toml.bak` and that error should go away